A photo-essay on beach life at Long Branch …

 White Sands pool diving, 1960s.

-White Sands, 1952.
-The Savoth family — father and son, Charles and George — managed the North Long Branch club for years.
+White Sands, 1962.
+The Savoth family — including father and son, Charles and George — managed the North Long Branch beach club dating back to the 1930s.

 White Sands beachfront cabanas, 1960s.